berlysd/Elk_Stack_Proj/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly will be highly persistent and available, in addition to restricting access to the network.
-- _TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?_

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the logs and system files.
-- _Filebeat monitors log files or locations that I specify, collects log events, and forwards them to elasticsearch.
+- Filebeat monitors log files or locations that I specify, collects log events, and forwards them to elasticsearch.
 - Metric beat records metrics from the operating system and from services running on the server.